 Remote Friendly

-As more and more companies offer remote work or hybrid models, the expectation of having to come into the office to make a successful sale is dwindling.
+With remote work and hybrid models as options, there’s less pressure to come into the office to make a successful sale.
 Remote selling is beneficial for both salespeople and companies as it allows reps to have more independence and companies can spend less on office or travel-related expenses.

 High Earning Potential

-The average salary for a technical sales representative in the United States is around $84,000 in 2023, about 25 percent higher than the U.S. average.
+The average salary for a technical sales representative in the United States is around $78,000.
 Salary is an important factor when it comes to making a career choice, and those in tech sales have the opportunity to make base salaries and bonuses or commissions from the deals they close.

 Career Mobility

-Getting a job in tech sales also offers career mobility and advancement opportunities.
-Sales and marketing positions rank second for the most in-demand positions, as of 2022, which means there are often many open sales roles in tech.
+The Bureau of Labor Statistics expects there to be around 1.8 million available sales positions each year, which means there are often many open sales roles in tech.
 Although most tech salespeople start as a representative, there is typically a clear career path within an organization that employees can work toward.
-An example of this might be a sales rep that transitions to account manager then to AE to sales manager.
+An example of this might be a sales rep who transitions to account manager, then to AE and then to sales manager.

 Disadvantages of a Career in Tech Sales